 If you cannot tolerate fruit, tackle this problem first before beginning a high-raw diet.
 In my case fruit intolerance seemed to be linked to an infection which was eliminated with blood electrification and avoidance of dairy.
 I am not fruit intolerant anymore.

-Keep snacks nearby all the time - dates, bananas, your favourite nuts and dried fruits (dried mango, cashew nuts, raisins, even figs, etc. are my favourites).
+Keep snacks nearby all the time - dates, bananas, your favourite nuts and dried fruits (dried mango, cashew nuts, raisins, figs, plums rolled in liquorice powder, etc.).
 If you have lots of time to spare you can make raw chocolate cake/mousse or dehydrated sweet potato crisps, sweet potato cakes, or even kale crisps handy.
 But as plan B, have the quick ready snacks as well.

 Make sure that each meal (especially breakfast) includes a healthy form of fat, to keep hunger.
 Avocado smoothie or cashew cream salad dressing are my staples.
 Cacao butter, coconut oil, olive oil and seed pastes come handy too.